Announcing Our 2015 Season!

 Clarice Assad and Friends will join musicians from the Boston Landmarks Orchestra for a free concert next to Jamaica Pond.
 The event, which is presented in partnership with the City of Boston Parks and Recreation Department and the Emerald Necklace Conservancy will also include an Instrument Playground.

-Clarice Assad and Friends will join musicians from the Boston Landmarks Orchestra for a free concert at the JFK Library in Dorchester on August 14 as part of The Highland Street Foundation's Free Fun Fridays initiative.
+Clarice Assad and Friends will join musicians from the Boston Landmarks Orchestra for a free concert at the USS Constitution Museum in Charlestown on August 14 as part of The Highland Street Foundation's Free Fun Fridays initiative.

 Thanks in part to a grant from The League of American Orchestras and New Music USA, Clarice Assad will be in Boston for residencies with the Landmarks Orchestra in July and August.
 She will lead interactive workshops at Camp Harbor View, Grooversity, and ZUMIX.
 Young performers from these groups will join her and the Landmarks Orchestra for the concert at the Hatch Shell on August 12.